 The Ortlieb Atrack also features a TIZIP zipper making it completely waterproof.
 The zipper is on the side close to your back so it prevents someone from accessing your gear while you wear it.
 The Ortlieb Atrack is incredibly thought-through, very comfortable to wear due to the great padded straps and really builds a bridge between backpack and travel bag.
 Comes in a variety of colors and sizes.

-Conclusion on Waterproof Backpacks
+Conclusion on the Best Waterproof Backpack

 As you can see from our review, there are many options out there if you are looking for a waterproof backpack.
 The decision you have to make is whether you (just) want a waterproof one or a backpack that is even fully submersible.
 No matter what you opt for, the products reviewed above all stand up to our own expectations and will make sure your gear stays dry no matter the weather situation.